Acrobat Reader is required

 The group simulation exercise involves several candidates in a session that assesses analytical and communications skills, ability to work under pressure, teamwork, and common sense.

 A short writing exercise using varied formats has been included in the past at, or usually after, the interview process.

 The assessment board evaluates overall potential based on intellectual, verbal and interpersonal skills known as “competencies”.
 International affairs knowledge questions are not part of the interview.

 The key to your success is knowing what to expect on tests and how to approach the behavioural interview process effectively.

 The PSEE study materials for the online and in-person tests [click here] provide current, comprehensive information to help you focus your preparation, save time, and perform well.

 Our clients range from undergraduate, graduate and doctoral students in all disciplines to individuals already in the work force, including many professionals and government employees interested in switching careers.

-over 800 former clients work in GAC and CIC.
+over 850 former clients work in Global Affairs and IRCC.

 Established Reputation No service offered by government, universities or the private sector—past or present, in North America or abroad—matches our expertise or coaching record over the past 25 years.
 Please take the time to read the testimonials sent to us by clients and supporters displayed under Client and Supporter Comments [click here].

 Save time and significantly improve your chances to be selected for the diplomatic service or related international career.
 Contact Us today [click here].
 The advice and help we provide to you will be invaluable.